-If you used the WiFi On/Off button to turn off the WiFi radios, you cannot log in to the modem router over a WiFi connection to turn them back on.
+If you used the WiFi On/Off button to turn off the WiFi radios, you cannot log in to the modem router over a WiFi or Ethernet connection to turn them back on.
 You must press the WiFi On/Off button again for three seconds to turn the WiFi radios back on.

-To enable or disable the WiFi radios:
+> To enable or disable the WiFi radios using the modem router web interface: